The BEARR Trust Small Grants Scheme 2026

 While much of BEARR’s recent work has focused on responding to the consequences of Russia’s aggression against Ukraine, this round of the Small Grants Scheme is open only to organisations working in Central Asia and the South Caucasus.
 Later rounds of the Scheme this year are planned to be open to organisations working in Ukraine and Moldova.

-For the first 2026 round, BEARR invites applications for projects in Central Asia and the South Caucasus addressing the theme “Violence against women and girls”.
-This call is open to CSOs based in Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
-All applications should be a joint application from two or more partner organisations.
+For the first 2026 round, BEARR invited applications for projects in Central Asia and the South Caucasus addressing the theme “Violence against women and girls”.
+This call was open to CSOs based in Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
+All applications were required to be a joint application from two or more partner organisations.
 Priority will be given to new partnerships or pre-existing partnerships showing clear signs of development.

 Share This